hagnerd/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    The purpose of using sessions is to persist data across requests.
+One common use case is to make it so users don't have to re-enter credentials with every request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt is a library that hashes some input, in most cases a password.
+    Hashing is a one way transformation, unlike encryption.
+So once a password has been passed in and hashed, there is no way to get the original password out.
+This hashed password is then stored in the database.
+When a user attempts to log in we take their username and password, we then hash their password and compare it to the password from the database, if they match, then we log them in, if not, then we do not.

 - [ ] What does bcrypt do to slow down attackers?

+  Bcrypt uses multiple rounds of hashing to slow down attackers.

 - [ ] What are the three parts of the JSON Web Token?

+    The three parts of a JSON Web Token are the header, which contains information about the algorithm used to create the token, the payload, which contains the meat of the JWT (the subject, when the token was issued at, etc), and finally the signature which is the header and payload encoded and signed with a secret (usually an environment variable).

 ## Minimum Viable Product